I’ve been excited about alternative investments since my early days as an aspiring real estate investor and peer-to-peer loan shark.

 - Your near-term money needs.
 Is there a chance you’ll need the money for a major purchase in the near future?

 - Your investment goals.
-Are you looking for cash flow?
+Are you looking for passive income?
 Long-term appreciation?
 Tax advantages?

 - Your risk tolerance.
 Is this “play money” you can afford to lose?
 Or is this a retirement nest egg you’re counting on?